stefaniuk/link-capture-browser-extension/docs/prd.md

 - a user can install the extension locally in Chrome
 - clicking the extension icon sends an authenticated request containing URL, title, HTML, trigger, captured timestamp, and schema version for supported HTML pages
 - using the keyboard shortcut sends the same authenticated full payload on supported HTML pages
-- when HTML capture is blocked, the extension sends an authenticated partial payload with capture status and failure reason
+- when HTML capture is blocked and the page URL is available, the extension sends an authenticated partial payload with capture status and failure reason
+- when the page URL is unavailable, the extension sends no payload and returns an explicit failure outcome with a documented failure reason
 - the extension can obtain a valid access token through a browser-mediated OAuth flow without asking the user to enter credentials into extension UI
 - the local mock server can receive and display both full and partial payloads and inspect the authentication header for inspection
 - the core extension logic can be verified through automated unit tests without depending on a live Chrome browser session
 - captured HTML can be transmitted in a valid JSON request body without executing or corrupting embedded markup or script content
 - the user can enable or disable `extendedFields` through a minimal Chrome options page, with the setting persisted locally and defaulting to `false`
+- the user can select the active environment through the options page, with only the selected environment key persisted in `chrome.storage.local` and all other integration settings derived from the bundled configuration map
 - the user receives lightweight capture feedback through a transient action badge and tooltip, without relying on colour alone
+- submission, token exchange, and token refresh behaviour follows the documented `10` second timeout policy, with no automatic submission retry other than one retry after successful token refresh following `401 Unauthorized`
+- access tokens are stored only in memory or `chrome.storage.session`, refresh tokens are persisted only in `chrome.storage.local` for the active environment, and the extension restores the authenticated session after browser restart when the refresh token remains valid
 - the payload shape is documented and validated
 - mandatory schema-based contract testing runs in CI and prevents consumer/provider schema drift
-- oversized HTML capture is handled explicitly, without silently trimming source HTML or replacing it with extracted text
+- oversized HTML capture is handled as an explicit failure, without silently trimming source HTML or replacing it with extracted text

 ## 19. Acceptance Criteria